Dyskeratosis Congenita in Children

 - Nail abnormalities.
 It often causes the fingernails and toenails to grow poorly and fall off.
 They may

-also have ridges or a thin "spoon" shape.
+also have ridges or a thin spoon-like shape.

 - Skin abnormalities.
-The condition causes unusual changes in the skin color.
-It also causes a distinct
+The condition causes unusual changes in skin color.
+It also causes a distinct lace-like

 - Patches in the mouth.
 Called oral leukoplakia, these thick, white patches often form inside the mouth.